 Desert Center is a tiny town located in the state of California.
 With a population of 256 people and just one neighborhood, Desert Center is the 826th largest community in California.

-Desert Center is a blue-collar town, with 52.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Desert Center is generally considered to be a blue-collar town.
+52.94% of the Desert Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Desert Center is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Desert Center who work in office and administrative support (17.65%), healthcare suport services (13.73%), and maintenance occupations (5.88%).

 In terms of college education, the citizens of Desert Center rank slightly lower than the national average.
 14.97% of adults 25 and older in Desert Center have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.